Care and support is a term used to describe the help some adults need when they are unable to perform their day-to-day tasks. This can be due to:

 Contact Adult Social Care on 01234 267422 to get an assessment.

 An assessment is a way to help us work out what social care help and support you might need.
 For example, you or someone you know, may be struggling to carry out day-to-day tasks like having a bath or using the stairs.
 A self-assessment is a set of questions that you complete, using an online form.

 It can be done in the comfort of your own home.
 Carers, friends or family can fill in the self-assessment for you.
 If this is the case, we will always contact you to check if you have agreed to this.

-If you are a carer looking after an elderly, sick or disabled relative, friend or neighbour and would like to see if you are entitled to any support, please complete the carers self-assessment.
+If you are a carer looking after an elderly, sick or disabled relative, friend or neighbour and would like to see if you are entitled to any support, you can complete this online carers self-assessment:

 Points to remember

 - We will always assess needs before we arrange and pay for services.
 Sometimes we do this by telephone and sometimes in person by visiting people.
 It depends on your individual situation.